Why Arizona election results are taking days – KION546

 The Associated Press also hasn’t called winners in contests for Arizona’s attorney general and the new secretary of state.
 And no race calls have been issued in some of the state’s U.S. House races.

-Lake was about half a point behind Hobbs, and the Republican candidate for attorney general also trailed narrowly.
+Lake was about a point and a half behind Hobbs, and the Republican candidate for attorney general also trailed narrowly.
 Democrats had 5-point margins in the races for U.S. Senate and secretary of state, but with so many ballots outstanding, the contests were too early to call.

 WHAT ARE THE RULES OF THE GAME?